-Items in WIRE are harvested by dedicated repository search engines like OAIster and by Internet search engines like Google.
-There is evidence that articles submitted to repositories are cited more often than those articles in subscription only sources.
+Records from WIRE are harvested by search engines such as Google Scholar and dedicated repository search engines like CORE and OAIster.
+Evidence shows that articles submitted to repositories are cited more often than articles from subscription-only sources.

 The University of Wolverhampton is committed to the principles of open access and aims to ensure that research outputs achieve the maximum economic, social and cultural impact by allowing access to the widest possible audience.

 The University Publications Policy has mandated the requirement to deposit journal articles and conference papers in WIRE within 3 months of acceptance for publication, and encourages researchers to go beyond the minimum requirements of the REF open access policy by also requesting the deposit of all forms of published output into WIRE on an open access basis where permitted.